The German eCommerce market is full of potential. Here are some tips for how to successfully connect with German shoppers.

-To really appease German customers’ concerns, you could have your website audited by TÜV, (a technical inspection association) to receive an official quality certification, as well as indicate your compliance with German data privacy regulations on your website.
+To really appease German customers’ concerns, you could have your website audited by TÜV, (a technical inspection association).
+In doing this, you’ll receive an official quality certification, as well as indicate your compliance with German data privacy regulations on your website.

-According to a YouGov survey of German consumers, 80% of people who responded positively to content marketing went on to make a purchase, with 63% going on to make a long-term switch to the brand (source: eMarketer).
+According to a YouGov survey of German consumers, 80% of people who responded positively to content marketing went on to make a purchase, with 63% going on to make a long-term switch to the brand.
 Clearly, then, content marketing can make a huge difference.

 To capitalize on this, provide meaningful, data-driven (and of course in-language) content that avoids showing off.
 But don’t be afraid to add some humor, which your customers will appreciate.
 It would also be good to mention your delivery/returns policy directly in ads.
 Germans aren’t overly fussy about ad positioning.
 So feel free to play around with their location on the page to find out what works best.

 Despite lower usage than other countries, social media in Germany shouldn’t be ignored.
 Over 80% of German millennials now use Facebook, so it should be a pivotal part of any online campaign.
 Other platforms such as Snapchat, Instagram, and Xing are popular with different demographics.
 So use them in addition to Facebook to target your market more specifically.